ahughes117/monies/README.md

 I would love to hear your ideas in order to add features to it.

-As long as I gather some data, I will try to add sums and graphs and fancy stuff like that.
+As soon as I gather some data, I will try to add sums and graphs and fancy stuff like that.